-Douglas College’s namesake is Sir James Douglas, a man of mixed race who was born in 1803 and who became B.C.’s first governor.
+Douglas College’s namesake is Sir James Douglas, a man of mixed race who was born in 1803 and who became British Columbia’s first governor.
 The college emphasizes inclusivity and support for students from a wide variety of backgrounds.

-Douglas offers 12 bachelor’s degrees as well as certificates, diplomas and post-degree programs to nearly 25,000 students each year.
+Douglas offers 13 bachelor’s degrees as well as certificate, diploma and post-degree programs to nearly 25,000 students each year.
 More than 4,200 students from more than 92 countries attend the college.
 Douglas’s main campuses are in New Westminster and Coquitlam; training centres serve students in Surrey, Burnaby and Maple Ridge.

 The school positions itself as an excellent place to begin a university education.
 Students can complete two years of their degree at Douglas, taking advantage of the college’s smaller class sizes, and then transfer to a university.
 Douglas also offers a degree program that lets students study simultaneously at the college and Simon Fraser University.